-In this webinar, Kathryn Lawler and Meredith Swartz of ARCHI, Jennifer Moore of Grady Health System, and Jasmine Simone of Mercy Care Atlanta will discuss their partnership and how the efforts to “invert the burden” have been co-designed with community members, co-funded through innovative partnerships, and are being assessed through real-time and iterative evaluations.
-Webinar participants will learn the results of this work and how to implement it in their own communities.
+In this webinar, Kathryn Lawler and Meredith Swartz of ARCHI, Jennifer Moore of Grady Health System, and Jasmine of Mercy Care Atlanta discussed their partnership and how the efforts to “invert the burden” have been co-designed with community members, co-funded through innovative partnerships, and are being assessed through real-time and iterative evaluations.
+Webinar participants learned the results of this work and how to implement it in their own communities.